joegit111/qbo-attachment-migration-demo/README.md

 ## Failure modes and operational behavior

-What happens if the job dies halfway.
+**What happens if the job dies halfway.**
-If the process dies in the middle of a run, only the attachments that were successfully written to qbo_attach_runlog.csv with a success outcome are considered done.
+If the process dies in the middle of a run, only the attachments that were successfully written to `qbo_attach_runlog.csv` with a success outcome are considered done.
 On restart, the uploader reloads that log and skips those pairs.
 Any attachments that were in flight when the process died simply show no successful row, so they are retried.

-How to replay safely.
+**How to replay safely.**
 Safe replay is to run the uploader again.
 Because the decision to skip or upload is driven entirely by the run log and the idempotent key, a replay does not double-attach files that already succeeded.
 Partial failures are handled by leaving failed rows in the log with an error outcome and re-attempting them on the next run.

-How to detect partial uploads.
+**How to detect partial uploads.**
 Partial uploads are visible in three places:

-- The count of distinct (qbo_entity_id, file_name) pairs with success versus the count of attachment rows in the verifier log.
+- The count of distinct `(qbo_entity_id, file_name)` pairs with success versus the count of attachment rows in the verifier log.
-- The size of qbo_attach_errors.csv (persistent failures).
+- The size of `qbo_attach_errors.csv` (persistent failures).
 - The presence of attachment rows with no corresponding success row in the run log.

 In a real system, these would be materialized as tables in a warehouse and monitored with simple queries.

-How to detect data drift.
+**How to detect data drift.**
 Data drift here mostly means “mapping export diverged from the filesystem reality.”
-The mapping_verifier.py stage is the drift detector:
+The `mapping_verifier.py` stage is the drift detector:

-- New attachments with no mapping land in mapping_verification_log.csv with a missing-mapping status.
+- New attachments with no mapping land in `mapping_verification_log.csv` with a `missing_mapping` status.
 - Counts per entity type between inventory and mapping can be compared over time.

-Where alerts and metrics would live in production.
+**Where alerts and metrics would live in production.**
 If wired into a monitoring stack, obvious metrics and alerts would be:

-- Gauge: number of successful attachments per run.
+- Gauge for number of successful attachments per run.
-- Gauge: number of failed attachments per run.
+- Gauge for number of failed attachments per run.
-- Gauge: number of missing mappings per run.
+- Gauge for number of missing mappings per run.
-- Counter: total runtime and p95 duration per attachment call.
+- Counter for total runtime and p95 duration per attachment call.

 Thresholds on “failed > 0” or “missing mappings > 0” would alert before bad data sneaks into accounting.